Ohinoyi of Ebiraland

 The Ohinoyi of Ebiraland is the traditional ruler of the Ebira people.
-The title Atta of Ebiraland has also historically been used for this position but fell out of favour in the 20th Century.
-The position is elected by a group of elders and has traditionally rotated amongst the major clans of the Ebira.
-The current Ohinoyi, His Royal Majesty Alhaji Dr. AbdulRahman Ado Ibrahim, assumed office on 2 June 1997.
+The title Atta of Ebiraland has also historically been used for this position but fell out of favour in the 20th century.
+The position is elected by a group of elders and has traditionally rotated amongst the major clans of the Ebira.This is majorly because there is no established succession line.
+The latest Ohinoyi, Ahmed Tijani Anaje assumed office on 8 January 2024.